JOURNAL OF RELIGION & HEALTH

 Counseling and Values is a distinguished journal dedicated to the integration of counseling practices with values and ethics, contributing significantly to the fields of psychology and religious studies.
 Published by BRILL, this journal serves as a vital resource for researchers, practitioners, and students, fostering scholarly dialogue on the intersection of mental health and ethical considerations.
 With a notable Impact Factor derived from its recognition within the academic community, Counseling and Values ranks in the Q3 category for Clinical Psychology and Q1 for Religious Studies, showcasing its diverse contributions to these arenas.
 The journal's past and current issues, spanning from its inception in 1973 to the present, provide invaluable insights into evolving counseling practices and their foundational values.
 While not being an Open Access publication, it ensures a broad reach through structured distribution and access options.
 Researchers and practitioners alike will find this journal an essential platform for advancing knowledge and practice in the realms of counseling and values.

-Cultivating Knowledge on the Cultural Dimensions of Mental Health
+Pioneering Insights into the Spiritual Dimensions of Mental Health

 ACTA MISSIOLOGICA